 There is the aromatic mixture of fresh-cut long grass, burning frankincense, and brewing coffee.
 There are the gentle sounds of conversation in Amharic, popcorn popping, and the bleating of the baby goats peering in through the open door.
 But the heartbeat of the experience is not the process.
 It’s all about connection.
 Community.
 And if there hadn’t been a big white guy in the room, this experience would largely be the same—a way to connect with family and neighbors.
 It’s the people that are the point of the coffee ceremony.

 We, Americans, could stand to learn a few lessons in community and hospitality from these folks who, by our standards, have so little.
-And we need to do what we can to help preserve these communities that are so hard hit by nature, poverty, and now, COVID-19.
+And we need to do what we can to help preserve these communities that are so hard hit by nature, poverty, and conflict.

 All too often, Ethiopian families see no choice but to suspend their children’s schooling to send them to bigger cities where they can find jobs or spouses for financial support.
 And not only does children’s schooling matter, so do opportunities to build community and learn the value of tradition.
 Twelve-hundred-year-old coffee ceremonies matter.